ManUnit/MaxxaBlockchain/README.md

 Ethereum fork by : Anan P.

-# run complied below for each OS system
+# download and run complied below for each OS system

-maxxad-linux-armv7	for Rasberri PI III Arm version 7
+file : maxxad-linux-armv7	for Rasberri PI III Arm version 7

-maxxad-linux64      for Linux
+file : maxxad-linux64      for Linux

-maxxad-windows-amd64.exe  for Windows 64bit
+file : maxxad-windows-amd64.exe  for Windows 64bit

 # Contracts was deployed